adithyan-sivaraman/nodejs-filesystem/readme.md

 ## Installation and Setup

 1. Clone this repository.
-2. Install dependencies using `npm install`.
+2. Install packages using `npm install`.
 3. Start the server using `npm start`.

 ## Usage